NBM69/tortoolkit/readme.md

-# TorToolkit Telegram
+# TorToolkit Telegram Bot
-Torrent & Yt-DL Leech Robot
+Torrent & YT-DL Leech Bot
 ## Deploy via Heroku
 - Fork this repositry
 - Before deploy, you should change the configs.